 Central to the course are studio critiques, tutorials and practice-led seminar programmes.
 Additionally, you select seminars and lectures from the faculty-wide historical and critical framework, the transdisciplinary Unit X and the language department.
 You will be encouraged to take an open-minded and investigative approach and consider your work in relation to the developments in the subject area.

-The programme is supported by extensive workshop provision, academic and technical expertise and access to the cultural sector in the north west of England and beyond.
-We provide opportunities to engage in the contemporary art world through study trips, exhibitions, student exchange programmes, visiting artists’ lectures, specialist masterclasses and Whitworth Gallery talks.
+In addition to the core curriculum, the programme provides a unique opportunity to engage in a vertical teaching framework that has been created to offer creative opportunities through which students may gain direct experience of working with professionals within fine art and related fields on curatorial projects, cross disciplinary opportunities, specialist masterclasses, skills building and diverse practices, external live projects and research based activity.
+The programme is also supported by extensive workshop provision, academic and technical expertise and access to the cultural sector in the North West of England and beyond.
+We provide opportunities to engage in the contemporary art world through study trips, exhibitions, student exchange programmes, visiting artists’ lectures and Whitworth Gallery talks.

 In Year 1, after a period of induction and familiarization, you will begin to build upon your subject area interests, and develop a body of work that responds to a growing understanding of concerns and debates within visual art.
 Through an open minded and investigative approach, you will be encouraged to enquire, question, and consider your work in relation to the subject area and its relation to the world at large.

 You will be introduced to a course wide project through specialist workshops that will enable you to develop a range of skills.
 You will generate ideas in your personal studio space, establishing yourself within the learning environment.

 In this unit you develop your understanding of a studio and workshop based fine art practice and apply this to the production of work within the disciplines of sculpture & time-based art, painting & print-media.